How Is Depression Diagnosed?

-Although ginkgo biloba is typically used as an "alternative medicine" strategy that might help improve memory and ease confusion, it has proved in some cases to work better than placebo for the symptoms of depression and is approved by the German government's Commission E for this purpose.
+Although ginkgo biloba is typically used as a way to improve memory and ease confusion, it has proved in some cases to work better than a placebo for the symptoms of depression and is approved by the German government's Commission E for this purpose.

 Whatever herbal remedy you may decide to take to treat a medical condition, it is always best to talk with your doctor first, especially if you’re taking prescription medications for the same or other conditions.

 Massage for depression

 Massage not only relaxes you, it may help reduce your anxiety and depression.
 When groups of depressed teens got massage therapy, their stress hormone levels changed, their brain activity was positively affected, and their anxiety and depression eased.
 Because it has no side effects, massage could be a safe and positive addition to your depression treatment program.
-However, by itself, massage is not considered to be a proven or evidence-based treatment for depression.
+But by itself, massage is not considered to be a proven or evidence-based treatment for depression.

 Acupuncture for depression

 The World Health Organization lists depression among the conditions for which acupuncture is effective.
 Some studies have shown that it markedly lessens symptoms of depression.
 Acupuncture may be a viable alternative if you can’t take antidepressants or have not found them helpful.